Coronavirus: What’s Happening with Prenatal Care, Labor and Delivery

-The sad reality is labor and delivery today is entirely different from what anyone would have expected, and it probably will be for a quite a while, on account of COVID-19.
-We’re sorry — it’s so sh*tty.
-(Although, you may be in a better place now compared to several weeks/months earlier, when things were escalating rapidly.)
+The reality is that labor and delivery today is different from what anyone would have expected pre-pandemic, and it probably will be so for quite a while.

-Every state and hospital is tackling things differently — there is no blanket protocol right now.
-And without sufficient data, everyone is being overly cautious.
+Every state and hospital is continuing to tackle things differently — there is no blanket protocol.

-- Many locations are holding clinic visits only for necessarily in-person tests and screenings, such as ultrasounds and lab work (and are enforcing careful physical distancing measures for any such appointments as well as trying to consolidate those visits for as few encounters as possible — many places are also conducting temperature checks first thing);
+- Some locations are holding clinic visits only for necessary in-person tests and screenings, such as ultrasounds and lab work (and are enforcing careful physical distancing measures for any such appointments as well as trying to consolidate those visits for as few encounters as possible — many places are also conducting temperature checks first thing).

 - The Society for Maternal-Fetal Medicine recommends that no support persons or visitors be allowed to accompany women for in-person prenatal appointments;

-- Some practices have cut certain nonessential prenatal appointments entirely;
+- Some practices have cut a couple/few certain nonessential prenatal appointments entirely;

 - Prenatal education and childbirth classes have moved to the cybersphere.

 The goal of all these protocols^^ is to protect pregnant women and babies and to reduce community spread of COVID-19.